 *Check out GROUPS AND EVENTS near you*

-!!!
-LCT CONFERENCE !!!
+= LCT CONFERENCE =

-Visit the website now for more details: CONFERENCE WEBSITE
+Visit website for more details: CONFERENCE WEBSITE

-Read reviews of the book:
+Read reviews of Knowledge & Knowers on the Framework page.